MrYsLab/python_banyan/docs/gpio_intro.md

 includes fully functional Banyan Gateways for the Arduino, ESP-8266, and Raspberry Pi.

-A single OneGPIO control component can control a single hardware target, or multiple targets simultaneously without any code changes.
+A single OneGPIO control component can control a single hardware target or multiple targets simultaneously without any code changes.

 All OneGPIO Gateways